Requirements for Flight Preparation

 - the date and/or air time of scheduled maintenance tasks for aircraft posted on the Aircraft Status Display have not been exceeded;

-- Prior to conducting pre-flight servicing or inspection of training aircraft, student pilots shall ensure the aircraft ignition keys are visibly placed on the aircraft’s glare shield, thereby ensuring the magnetos are switched off.
+Prior to conducting pre-flight servicing or inspection of training aircraft, student pilots shall ensure the aircraft ignition keys are visibly placed on the aircraft’s glare shield, thereby ensuring the magnetos are switched off.

-- Prior to each flight, student pilots shall record the quantities of fuel and oil on board the aircraft at the time of takeoff in the Training Flight Operations Log.
+- Prior to each training flight (dual or solo), student pilots shall record the quantities of fuel and oil on board the aircraft at the time of takeoff in the Training Flight Operations Log.
 The fuel must be specified in U.S. gallons and time (normal cruise fuel consumption); the oil must be specified in U.S. quarts.
-For VFR training flights, fuel and oil must be sufficient for the intended flight, plus 60 minutes at normal fuel consumption.

 - Oil shall be added when the indicated quantity is at or below the following: in the case of the Cessna 150/152, add at 5 quarts U.S.; in the case of the Piper Cherokee and Piper Seneca, add at 6 quarts U.S.

-- Prior to each flight student pilots shall calculate the proposed takeoff weight and Centre of Gravity of the training aircraft and record these in the Training Flight Operations Log.
+Prior to each flight student pilots shall calculate the proposed takeoff weight and Centre of Gravity of the training aircraft and record these in the Training Flight Operations Log.

-- Prior to each training flight (dual or solo), the entry in the Training Flight Operations Log shall be countersigned by a supervising instructor.
+Prior to each training flight (dual or solo), the entry in the Training Flight Operations Log shall be countersigned by a supervising instructor.

 Post-flight Requirements

-- At the termination of each training flight, student pilots shall ensure the aircraft start-up and shutdown Hobbs times, and the aircraft takeoff and landing times, are recorded in the Training Flight Operations Log.
+At the termination of each training flight, student pilots shall ensure the aircraft start-up and shutdown Hobbs times, and the aircraft takeoff and landing times, are recorded in the Training Flight Operations Log.

 Weather Minima Requirements

-- All dual flights are governed by the weather minima specified in the Canadian Aviation Regulations.
-While active VFR flight training is prohibited when below the above weather minima, Flight Instructors may operate with Special VFR authorization owing to localized phenomena during arrivals and departure.
+- While active VFR flight training is prohibited when below the above weather minima, Flight Instructors may operate with Special VFR authorization owing to localized phenomena during arrivals and departure.

 - The following minimum apply to solo flights: